nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ![NGINX No NodePort](../media/nkl-stream-no-nodeport.png)

-The NKL log messages confirm the deletion of the NodePorts:
+The NKL log messages confirm the deletion of the upstreams:

 ![NKL Logs Deleted](../media/nkl-stream-logs-deleted.png)